The Best Window Cleaner ever.

 I’m happy to be sharing The Best Homemade Window Cleaner with you.
 It has won us over.
 After years of filmy residue, we can see clearly now.
 The film is gone.

-Ever since moving into our home 5 years ago, we’ve battled trying to get the exterior of our windows clean.
+For years and years, we battled trying to get the exterior of our windows clean.
 They just never looked crystal clear.
-There was always a filmy residue and often chalky streaks.
+A filmy residue and often chalky streaks would remain once the windows dried.
 We tried a variety of window cleaners from homemade to store bought concoctions, as well as using newspaper instead of paper towels with not much success.

-That all changed a few days ago when we learned about the best exterior window cleaner ever.
+That all changed when we learned about the best exterior window cleaner ever.

-So we tried it (or should I say Randy tried it) over the weekend.
-Randy set out just to test a few windows and the next thing I knew he had worked clear around the house, and was already working on some of the upstairs windows as well.
+So we tried it (or should I say Randy tried it) right away.
+Randy set out just to test a few windows and the next thing I knew he had worked all the way around the house, and was already working on some of the upstairs windows as well.
 There was an immediate difference, and so much easier than what we had tried in the past.

 The Best Homemade Window Cleaner: